A founder school for the AI era

 The early years

 Grew up in a military family.
-New school every 3–4 years.
-No trust fund.
+New school every 3-4 years.
 No connections.
 Couldn't sit still in class, spent most weekends in detention, and narrowly avoided juvenile hall more than once.
 Started businesses at 10: landscaping, then anything that paid: paper routes, pizza delivery, bagel making, tuxedo salesman, American Eagle stocker, concessions cashier at Wolftrap, waiter, busboy, door-to-door siding sales, windows telesales (cold calling), lifeguarding, and a brief stint selling .
-The hustle was always there.

 The detour